Moreneecoder/love-calculator/README.md

 ![](https://user-images.githubusercontent.com/38987207/110028621-c19c9280-7d33-11eb-8c86-39a5f5a615d8.png)

 ### About The Program
 The program is a game of chance that takes the names of two partner's and assign them a random love grade.
-It then displays an accompanying message based n the assigned grade.
+It then displays an accompanying message based on the assigned grade.
 For instance, in the image above, the user enters their name and their partner's name, they got a love grade of 90% and their display is as follow: *Jackie Chan and Angie Jolie, your love is 90% strong.
 Awwwn...
 You both seem to always be in each other's thoughts.
 Never let go!*

 ## Built With